 - Focus on modernising operations – over the last decade, attitudes have shifted with many major Russian miners due to rising costs and lagging productivity.
 Many local players are now seeking out technologies that can increase productivity and boost efficiency.
 This is a reason why Australian companies usually receive a good hearing in Russia and why many software providers have emerged in the market.
 This includes introducing WiFi, cables and other communications into open-pit and underground operations.

-- Energy efficiency - with the energy crisis ongoing, any measure that will reduce usage of fuels, power and other related consumables are of great interest.
+- Energy efficiency - any measure that will reduce usage of fuels, power and other related consumables are of great interest.

 - Training – the sector currently faces a skills gap that isn’t being matched by local employees.
 This lack of technical knowledge provides opportunities for education and training providers, including training software platforms.